sliv66/MathWorks_Group14/Andrews Work/Andrews Findings.md

 ## Battery Voltage Behavior

-The terminal voltage at full state of charge (SOC = 1) is approximately 3.515 V, and at empty (SOC = 0) it is about 3.0 V. This observation indicated that the battery voltage does not rise linearly with SOC, reflecting the inherent nonlinear relationship between voltage and SOC.
+The terminal voltage at full state of charge (SOC = 1) is approximately 3.515 V, and at empty (SOC = 0), it is about 3.0 V. This observation indicates that the battery voltage does not rise linearly with SOC, reflecting the inherent nonlinear relationship between voltage and SOC.

 ## Effects of Charging Current